lagbolt/lagbolt/README.md

 I wrote my first computer program -- in Fortran -- in 1968.

 I came to the United States for graduate school, and stayed.
 I have the first PhD in Computer Science granted by the University of Rochester.
 As an undergraduate, I assembled a card catalog out of 3x5 index cards; as a graduate student, I programmed a journal article index on an IBM mainframe.
-After a career in the software industry that included equal parts boom and bust, I retired to Las Vegas, where I pursues an interest in public library cataloging, including cataloging models, metadata quality and OPAC UX/UI.
+After a career in the software industry that included equal parts boom and bust, I retired to Las Vegas, where I pursue an interest in public library cataloging, including cataloging models, metadata quality and OPAC UX/UI.

 #### What is here on GitHub?